sourcegraph/about/blogposts/gophercon-2018-5-mistakes-c-c-devs-make-writing-go.md

 defer fp.Close()
 ```

-This snippet is guaranteed to work even if cases where there’s a panic and it’s standard Go practice.
+This snippet is guaranteed to work even if cases where there's a panic and it’s standard Go practice.

 So what's the problem?
 In very large files where resources cannot be tracked and freed properly, this becomes a problem.